-For more information about dropping an index, see Dropping an Index.
-For more information about creating an index, see Creating an Index.
+For more information about dropping an index, see Dropping an Index ating an index, see Creating an Index. x.
+For more information about cre-

 Working with Data

 The majority of SQL statements in an embedded program are devoted to reading or modifying existing data, or adding new data to a database.
 This chapter describes the types of data recognized by InterBase, and how to retrieve, modify, add, or delete data in a database using SQL expressions and the following statements.